 It is a question that artists often ask themselves, and there are a few things you need to consider before putting your work up for sale.

 The second thing you need to think about is the price.
 How much are you asking for your artwork?
-It can be tricky; as you want to ensure you’re getting a fair price and don’t want to ask too much or scare buyers away, you need to find the sweet spot.
+It can be tricky; you need to find the sweet spot to ensure you’re getting a fair price and don’t want to ask too much or scare buyers away.

 We have already gone through the factors that can affect artwork pricing.